Lumorti/seesaw/README.md

 git clone https://github.com/Lumorti/seesaw
 ```

-To then compile the binaries, enter the new seesaw directory, then the code directory:
+To then compile the binaries, enter the new seesaw directory, then enter the code directory:
 ```bash
 cd seesaw/code
 make